VDA5050/VDA5050/VDA5050_EN.md

 Automatic Driving | The mobile robot is driving without human intervention.
 Manual Driving | The mobile robot is driving while under control of a human.
 Line-Guided mobile robots | Mobile robots that follow predefined trajectories either sent by fleet control or defined on the robot explicitly or implicitly as the direct connection between the nodes.
-Freely-navigating mobile robots | Mobile robots that plan their own trajectories.
+Freely navigating mobile robots | Mobile robots that plan their own trajectories.
 If fleet control sends a trajectory within the order, the robot shall follow this trajectory.

 >Table 4 Definitions of terms used in this document